Home › Blog › 12 Asana Alternatives to Manage Your Projects Better in 2024

 • Some users complained that after canceling some of the paid plans, the unused part of their subscription was not refunded

-6. monday.com – Best for Resource Management
+6. monday.com – Best for Project Resource Management

 monday.com is one of the most popular Asana alternatives.
 It’s a work management platform that can be customized to meet the needs of any team.